Scoan5/System-Setup-Automation-Script/README.md

 - Add new packages used for core responsibilities.
 - Monthly version checks.
 - Custom new username for user to create while running script.
 - Alternate script for Debian-based users.
-(Ex: Ubuntu)
+(Ex: Ubuntu).
+- Add more automation features based on real-world IT scenarios.

 # License